Raj Sabhagruh | Heritage Architecture Meets Modern Linear Lighting Design

 Maintaining Architectural DNA through Light

-• Supporting functional use for events, performances, and gatherings
+• Supporting functional use for events and gatherings.

-The key hero in this plan is the use of linear lights – thin continuous sources that integrate seamlessly into the ceiling coves, wall junctions, and steps while never highlighting their shape.
+The key hero in this plan is the use of linear lights – thin continuous sources that integrate seamlessly into the ceiling coves, wall junctions, and steps.
 This technique provides several advantages:

-Linear lighting fixtures that are aligned with architectural lines enhance harmony in design by camouflaging with arches and geometric patterns in addition to supporting functionality in a room.
+Linear lighting fixtures that are aligned with architectural lines enhance harmony in design by supporting functionality while remaining invisible.

 Recessed Down Lights for Focused Appearance

-Alongside these linear light installations, recessed down lights have also been installed selectively – above entrances, performance areas, and around architectural features.
-These light fittings create spot lighting where it becomes necessary while not drawing attention with their own silhouettes.
+Alongside linear installations, recessed downlights have been installed selectively above entrances and performance areas.
+These fittings create spot lighting where necessary without drawing attention with their own silhouettes.

 When Light Honors Legacy